DS-100/debugging-guide/projA2/projA2.md

 ### General Debugging Tips
 Question 5 is a challenging question that mirrors a lot of data science work in the real world: cleaning, exploring, and transforming data; fitting a model, working with a pre-defined pipeline and evaluating your model's performance.
 Here are some general debugging tips to make the process easier:

 * Separate small tasks into helper functions, especially if you will execute them multiple times.
-For example, one-hot-encoding a categorical variable is a good helper function to make because you could perform it on multiple such columns.
+For example, a helper function that one-hot encodes a categorical variable may be helpful as you could perform it on multiple such columns.
 If you're parsing a column with RegEx, it also might be a good idea to separate it to a helper function.
 This allows you to verify that you're not making errors in these small tasks and prevents unknown bugs from appearing.
 * Feel free to make new cells to play with the data!
 As long as you delete them afterward, it will not affect the autograder.
 * The `feature_engine_final` looks daunting at first, but start small.
-First, try and implement a model with a single feature to get familiar with how the function works, then slowly experiment with adding one feature at a time and see how that affects your training RMSE.
+First, try and implement a model with a single feature to get familiar with how the pipeline works, then slowly experiment with adding one feature at a time and see how that affects your training RMSE.

 ### My training RMSE is low, but my validation/test RMSE is high

 Your model is likely overfitting to the training data and does not generalize to the test set.
 Recall the bias-variance tradeoff discussed in lecture.
 As you add more features and make your model more complex, it is expected that your training error will decrease.
-Your validation and test error may also decrease initially, but if your model is too complex, you run into this issue.
+Your validation and test error may also decrease initially, but if your model is too complex, you end up with high validation and test RMSE.

 <center><img src = "under_overfit.png" width = "500"></img></a></center>